Top 3 Accounting Industry Trends Disrupting the Profession

 Understanding these trends will be necessary in order for you to future-proof your accounting firm.
 Below, we list the three items discussed by Mr. Islam and add a few notes of our own.

 1. The Rise of Smart Technologies and Sophisticated Accounting Systems

 The trend toward the adoption of smart software systems and cloud computing will promote increased collaboration, greater efficiency and transparency, and better relationships with stakeholders and the community.
 Furthermore, social media will continue to produce greater amounts of data that will be useful to businesses across all industries.
 In this regard, hiring digital natives such as millennials to join your workforce will prove to be beneficial to any business.

-Despite recent political events, globalisation has yet to show signs of slowing down.
+Despite recent political events, globalization has yet to show signs of slowing down.
 As such, the decades-old framework that allows for the free flow of capital from market to market will not likely abate in the coming years.
-Accounting and financial services from developed countries will continue to be outsourced to developing countries such as the Philippines to minimise cost and improve a firm’s efficiency.
-Millennial accounting professionals will have a significant role to play in this scheme of things.
+Accounting and financial services from developed countries will continue to be outsourced to developing countries such as the Philippines to minimize cost and improve a firm’s efficiency.
+Young accounting professionals will have a significant role to play in this scheme of things.

-3. Increase in RegulationOwing to the recent scandals that we have observed in the news, such as money laundering, transfer pricing, and tax evasion, governments will inevitably impose more stringent regulations.
+Owing to recent scandals such as money laundering, transfer pricing, and tax evasion, governments will inevitably impose more stringent regulations.
 The resulting tax actions will have the greatest impact on the accounting profession.

 Apart from these three items, the volatile global political climate, as well as other social and environmental issues, will have a major impact on the finance and accounting profession.
-With the accelerating speed by which businesses operate, firms will have to learn how to adapt, harness the talent of millennial accounting professionals, and enact timely changes to survive in the coming decades.
+In the first half of 2020, we saw how the Coronavirus pandemic threw us in an unprecedented situation in which businesses had to rapidly adapt.